 – Martin Luther King Jr.

 This important ministry supplies our local community with everything from food vouchers, YRT tickets, or household cleaning supplies, to simply offering support for those who find themselves in need.

 This initiative is a partnership of six Aurora churches, and is located here at the Trinity Aurora Rectory.

 Aurora has 2,735 households with family incomes below the poverty line, and those homes include 23% of our town’s children.
 We are addressing a need not covered by other community support ministries and it works because of the generosity of people like you.

-Drop in Monday through Saturday from 9:30am – 11:30am for a great source of gently used women’s, men’s, and children’s clothing, shoes and boots.
+Due to COVID-19, we are currently only open with limited hours.
+Drop in Monday, Wednesday, and Friday from 9:30 am – 11:30 am for a great source of gently used women’s, men’s, and children’s clothing, shoes and boots.
 This ministry is located in the lower level of the church, and all proceeds are directed towards the ministry of Welcoming Arms.

 Each year a portion of the income received annually on Trinity Aurora’s Endowment Fund assets (the capital portion is held forever) is used to support causes in the nature of ministry and mission, not ordinarily within the purview of the operating funds of Trinity Church.
 This is done at the local, national and global level.

 Groups such as Welcoming Arms, Doctors Without Borders, Pikangikum Water Project, Gran Aurora, The ABLE Network and many others have received funding in the past.

 If you would like to know more, or request an application for funding, please contact Scott Allan, Fund Chair for an application form.